-Air Liquide is giving its support to the Energy Observer project, the first boat in the world to be powered by hydrogen and renewable energies, that is autonomous in energy, but without emitting greenhouse gases or fine particles.
-For over 20 years, Air Liquide has been committed to developing hydrogen energy, particularly for transport, and shares with the creators of Energy Observer the determination to develop clean energies.
+Air Liquide is supporting to the Energy Observer project, the first boat in the world powered by hydrogen and renewable energies that is also energy self-sufficient and does not emit any greenhouse gases or fine particles.
+The Group shares with the creators of Energy Observer the determination to develop clean energies.

-Air Liquide is the world leader for gases, technologies and services for industry and the health sector.
-The group is present in 80 countries with some 65 000 collaborators, at the service of over 3,5 million clients and patients.
-Oxygen, nitrogen and hydrogen are small molecules that are essential for life, matter and energy.
-They embody the scientific scope of Air Liquide and have been at the heart of the Group’s work since it was founded in 1902.
+A world leader in gases, technologies and services for Industry and Health, Air Liquide is present in 80 countries with approximately 66,000 employees and serves more than 3.6 million customers and patients.
+Oxygen, nitrogen and hydrogen are essential small molecules for life, matter and energy.
+They embody Air Liquide’s scientific territory and have been at the core of the company’s activities since its creation in 1902.

 Draka Fileca,, a subsidiary of Prysmian Group, world leader in the cable industry for power energy and telecommunications, has decided to support the Energy Observer project and is the Official Supplier of the electric cables that equip the boat.
 The cables supplied by Draka Fileca connect the various renewable energy sources to the engines and allow the supply of all electrical and navigation equipment to the ship.
 Energy Observer and CEA Liten, the ship’s energy architect, have chosen Draka Fileca’s copper or aluminum- based aerospace cables for performance, reliability and lightness.